samuelbalcha/mcc/README.md

 ## How to sync with google calendar

-1) Update google app credentials with your own
+1) Create google app and credentials.
-2) Go to /gauth -> authorize app
+2) Update google app credentials with your own in server.js (modify googleConfig object)
 3) Go to / and sync to google calendar or from google calendar